Atchaya-ECE/-Amplitude-Modulation-and-Demodulation-using-NumPy-and-Matplotlib/README.md

 To implement and analyze amplitude modulation (AM) using Python's NumPy and Matplotlib libraries.

 # Apparatus Required:
-Software: Python with NumPy and Matplotlib libraries
+* Software: Python with NumPy and Matplotlib libraries
-Hardware: Personal Computer
+* Hardware: Personal Computer

 # Theory:
 Amplitude Modulation (AM) is a technique used in electronic communication, primarily for transmitting information via a radio carrier wave.
 In AM, the amplitude of the carrier wave is varied in proportion to that of the message signal.
-The general form of an AM signal is:

 # Algorithm:
 1. Initialize Parameters: Set the values for carrier frequency, message frequency, and sampling frequency.